MohamedAskar/infinite-grid/.github/README.md

 3. Create a pull request
 4. The workflows will automatically run
 5. All checks must pass before merging
+6. **Only the repository owner can merge the PR**

 ### For Repository Owners

 1. Go to Actions tab
 2. Run the "Branch Protection Setup" workflow manually
 3. This will configure protection rules for the main branch
+4. You will be the only one who can merge pull requests

 ## Requirements

-- Flutter 3.24.0 or higher
+- Flutter 3.32.7 or higher
 - All tests must pass
 - No analyzer warnings
 - Code must be properly formatted
-- Example app must also pass all checks
+- Only the repository owner can merge pull requests